JonathanAndrews/robot_pong/README.md

 ## API Reference

-The API that holds all of our TensorFlowJS AI models can be found in this repository https://github.com/camjw/RobotPongAPI.
+The API that holds all of our TensorFlowJS AI models can be found in this repository: https://github.com/camjw/RobotPongAPI

 The url for model 0 is https://burninglake.herokuapp.com/model/version_0 and in the same way you can find model 1, model 2, etc.

 ## Tests

-The javascript tests are all written using jest, to see all tests as well as test coverage enter the following command:
+The javascript tests are all written using jest, to see all tests + coverage enter the following command:
 ```
 npm test
 ```